PerMalmberg/du-yfs/Manual.md

 # Yoarii's Flight system

+Note: This manual is always for the latest version of the script.

 Please read the entire manual before attempting to perform an installation, there are important information throughout that will impact the choices you make.

 - [Yoarii's Flight system](#yoariis-flight-system)